lead generation

 This exchange must feel valuable to the user—something they can’t easily

-get elsewhere or something that fulfills an immediate need.
+get elsewhere or something that fulfils an immediate need.

 Lead magnets can take many forms,